w33ts/dank-memer-wiki/Bot-features/Currency-Commands/Grind-Commands/Fishing.md

 **Fishing Commands:**
 - <a href="/Items/Fishing#Buckets" target="_blank">/fish buckets</a> - Use to manage your buckets, organize what you've caught, sell <a href="/Items/Fishing/Creatures" target="_blank">creatures</a>, and move creatures to your <a href="/Bot-features/Currency-Commands/Grind-Commands/Fishing#FishTank" target="_blank">fish tank</a>.
+- <a href="/Bot-features/Currency-Commands/Grind-Commands/Fishing#FishBoost" target="_blank">/fish boosts</a> - Use to purchase personal boosts for fishing.
 - <a href="/Bot-features/Currency-Commands/Grind-Commands/Fishing#FishCatch" target="_blank">/fish catch</a> - Use to equip tools and baits, pick a location, and to fish.
 - <a href="/Bot-features/Currency-Commands/Grind-Commands/Fishing/Guide" target="_blank">/fish guide</a> - A useful guide that shows all the creatures you've caught, NPCs you've met, locations you've visited, and your fishing stats.
 - <a href="/Bot-features/Currency-Commands/Grind-Commands/Fishing#FishIdle" target="_blank">/fish idle</a> - With <a href="/Bot-features/Currency-Commands/Grind-Commands/Fishing/Skills" target="_blank">the AFK skill</a>, you can use this command to start an idle fishing machine that will fish for you while you do nothing.